How to Batch Transcribe Multiple Videos at Once

 Save hours by transcribing dozens of videos simultaneously instead of one at a time

-In this guide, we'll show you how to batch transcribe videos efficiently using modern AI tools, compare different approaches, and share best practices for handling large video libraries.
+This guide shows how to batch transcribe efficiently with modern AI tools, compares approaches, and shares practices for handling large libraries.

 What Is Batch Video Transcription?

-Batch transcription allows you to upload and process multiple video or audio files at once, rather than transcribing them sequentially.
-Instead of waiting for one file to finish before starting the next, you queue up 10, 20, or even 50 files and let the system process them in parallel or sequentially in the background.
+Batch transcription lets you upload and process multiple videos at once instead of running them sequentially.
+Queue 10, 20, even 50 files and let the system process them in parallel or in the background.

-• Time savings: Process hours of content in a fraction of the time
+• Time savings.
+Hours of content processed in a fraction of the time

-• Consistency: All files use the same transcription settings and quality standards
+• Consistency.
+Every file uses the same settings and quality

-• Workflow efficiency: Upload once, retrieve all transcripts when they're ready
+• Workflow efficiency.
+Upload once, grab transcripts when ready

-• Cost-effectiveness: Many tools offer better pricing for bulk processing
+• Cost.
+Many tools price bulk processing more favorably

 Who Needs Batch Transcription?

-• Academic researchers analyzing interview recordings or lecture series
+• Academic researchers dealing with interview recordings or lecture series

-• Content creators transcribing podcast episodes or YouTube channel backlogs
+• Content creators working through podcast or YouTube backlogs

-• Marketing teams processing webinar recordings, product demos, or customer testimonials
+• Marketing teams processing webinars, product demos, customer testimonials

-• Legal professionals transcribing depositions, hearings, or case interviews
+• Legal pros transcribing depositions, hearings, and case interviews

-• Corporate training departments processing training videos and workshops
+• Corporate training processing training videos and workshops

 How to Batch Transcribe Videos with VidNotes

-VidNotes makes batch transcription straightforward across all platforms—iOS, web, and Chrome extension.
-Here's how:
+VidNotes makes batch transcription straightforward across iOS, web, and Chrome extension.

 Method 1: Web App (app.vidnotes.app)

-2. Import multiple files: Click "New Project" and select multiple video files from your computer (supports MP4, MOV, AVI, and more)
+2. Import multiple files.
+Click "New Project" and select multiple video files (MP4, MOV, AVI, and more)

-3. Add YouTube URLs: Alternatively, paste multiple YouTube, TikTok, or Instagram URLs in succession
+3. Add YouTube URLs.
+Or paste multiple YouTube, TikTok, or Instagram URLs in a row

-4. Start batch processing: VidNotes will queue all videos and begin transcription automatically
+4. Start batch processing.
+VidNotes queues everything and starts transcription

-5. Monitor progress: Check the Library tab to see transcription status for each file
+5. Monitor progress.
+Library tab shows the status per file

-6. Access transcripts: Once complete, all transcripts are available with timestamps, summaries, and action items
+6. Access transcripts.
+Once done, every transcript is there with timestamps, summaries, and action items

 Method 2: Chrome Extension

-1. Install the extension: Add VidNotes from the Chrome Web Store
+1. Install VidNotes from the Chrome Web Store

-2. Open YouTube playlist: Navigate to a YouTube playlist or your "Watch Later" list
+2. Open a YouTube playlist or your "Watch Later"

-3. Transcribe multiple videos: Click the VidNotes icon on each video to queue transcription
+3. Queue transcription.
+Click the VidNotes icon on each video

-4. Access in library: All transcribed videos sync to your VidNotes library
+4. Find them in the library.
+All transcribed videos sync to your account

 Method 3: iOS App